Get a 20% discount from our partners! Discount code will get added automatically when you submit the form.

 Even if everything else is optimal, there are other factors affecting costs.

-- Hauling a larger or heavier car is more expensive.
+Hauling a more significant or heavier car is more expensive.

-- Taxes and Duties: These are paid at Customs and are a given no matter your destination.
+Taxes and Duties: These are paid at customs and are given no matter where you go.
 Your shipping company should help you look into exemptions, which is possible, especially if you're already a resident in your destination country.

-- Expedited shipping: while it takes 3-12 weeks to ship a car, you can speed it up.
+Expedited shipping: while shipping a car takes 3-12 weeks, you can speed it up.
 But keep in mind that the costs are very high.

 Two effective methods of importing cars are container and RoRo shipping.